Quick Answer

 - Calculates the most probable next word—repeatedly—until a full response forms

 Think of it like an ultra-advanced autocomplete.
-But with two superpowers:
+But with two superpowers that set Claude apart from every other model on the market.

 Superpower #1: Massive Context Window (200K Tokens)

-Claude can "remember" ~150,000 words in a single conversation.
+Claude can "remember" approximately 150,000 words in a single conversation.
 That is an entire novel, a lengthy codebase, or hours of meeting notes.
-This lets you:
+To put this in perspective, GPT-4o maxes out at 128K tokens, and Gemini 1.5 Pro sits at 1M but with slower performance on long inputs.

 - Paste your entire website copy for brand-voice analysis